 16.2 Any reference to any Act of Parliament Regulation or order shall include any re-enactment, amendment, replacement or modification thereof.

-17.1 No time indulgence or relaxation on the part of RBMR shown or granted in respect of any of the provisions of this agreement shall in any way affect, diminish, restrict or prejudice the rights or powers of RBMR under this agreement or operate as or be a waiver of any breach by the customer of the terms of this agreement.
+17.1 No time indulgence or relaxation on the part of RBWS shown or granted in respect of any of the provisions of this agreement shall in any way affect, diminish, restrict or prejudice the rights or powers of RBWS under this agreement or operate as or be a waiver of any breach by the customer of the terms of this agreement.